Rosa von Praunheim: Career

 Von Praunheim's film Transexual Menace (1996), named after the American transgender rights organization The Transexual Menace, was after City of Lost Souls again a very progressive film about transgender people and premiered at Frameline Film Festival in San Francisco and was also shown at Outfest in Los Angeles: "Von Praunheim's Transexual Menace dispenses with the usual cliches and brings us bang up to date with a profile of the new generation of politically active transsexuals [...]."
 (The Independent) The New York Times wrote: "Transexual Menace is a cornerstone of documentary filmmaking about transgender people."

 Von Praunheim's The Einstein of Sex (1999) about Magnus Hirschfeld premiered at Locarno Festival and was nominated for the Golden Leopard.
 His film Can I be your Bratwurst, please?
 (1999) with Jeff Stryker and Vaginal Davis has been shown at over 250 film festivals around the world (a world record-breaking festival utilization).
 Moving Pictures Magazine chose the film as best title at Cannes Film Festival.
 In 2000, he was awarded the Robert-Geisendörfer-Preis for Wunderbares Wrodow, a documentary about the people in and around a German village and its castle.
 His film Cows knocked up by fog (2002) premiered at Venice Film Festival.

 From 1999 to 2006, von Praunheim was professor of directing at the Film University of Babelsberg.
-Von Praunheim has also taught at various film and art schools, including San Francisco Art Institute, where Abel Ferrara was one of his students.
+Von Praunheim also taught at various film and art schools, including San Francisco Art Institute, where Abel Ferrara was one of his students.
 Former Praunheim students, filmmakers Tom Tykwer, Chris Kraus, Axel Ranisch, Robert Thalheim and Julia von Heinz, made the film Pink Children (2012) about their mentor.

 In 2008, his film Two Mothers was shown at Tribeca Film Festival and was nominated for the Jury-Award.

 At 63rd Berlin International Film Festival, he was awarded the Berlinale Camera as one of the most important representatives of German cinema.
 Von Praunheim also received the Berlinale Special Teddy Award for his outstanding contributions to queer cinema.
 In 2012, he was awarded the Grimme-Preis for his documentary Rent Boys.
 In 2015, he received the Order of Merit of the Federal Republic of Germany.
 In 2020, he was awarded the Max Ophüls Honorary Award for his life's work.
 Von Praunheim also received the Honorary Award of Swiss Pink Apple Film Festival.